20tab/django-uwsgi-template-legacy/README.md

 - If you use uwsgi with emperor mode you have to create symbolic link of yourproject.ini into vassals directory

-- Check settings.py and urls.py to configure django applications
+- Check settings and urls to configure django applications

 - Enjoy